abhirathod95/travel-blog/src/blog/travel/2018-10-10/London.md

 #### **Piccadilly Circus**
 ![test](../../../images/UK/London/London_10.jpg)

 Finally, we ended the day in Picadilly Circus which is kind of like Time Square in New York with the large LED billboards.
-This area seemed like a good place to grab some dinner at a Thai restaurant
+It's so busy!
+This area was a good place to grab some dinner at a Thai restaurant nearby and had several subway stations to take advantage of to get back to our hotel.

 ##<center>**DAY 4: Places I've Been Dying to See**</center>

 #### **King's Cross Station**

+Huge Harry Potter nerd here!
+I had to go to King's Cross Station to see the trolley half sticking out of the wall for a picture since it was really the only Harry Potter thing I planned for in my trip.

 #### **Madame Tussaud's**

 #### **Museum of History**
 ![test](../../../images/UK/London/London_14.jpg)